CICE-Consortium/Icepack/_sources/icepack_1_introduction.rst.txt

 melt ponds, and biogeochemistry.

 Icepack is implemented in CICE as a git submodule.
-Icepack basically consists of three independent parts, the column physics code, the icepack driver that supports stand-alone testing of the column physics code, and the icepack scripts that build and test the Icepack model.
-The intent of Icepack is to provide the column physics model as a separate library for use in other models such as CICE.
+The purpose of Icepack is to provide the column physics model as a separate library for use in other host models such as CICE.
 Development and testing of CICE and Icepack may be done together, but the repositories are independent.

+Icepack consists of three independent parts, the column physics code, the icepack driver that supports stand-alone testing of the column physics code, and the icepack scripts that build and test the Icepack model.
+The column physics is called from a host (driver) model on a gridpoint by gridpoint basis.
+Each gridpoint is independent and the host model stores and passes the model state and forcing to the column physics.

 This document uses the following text conventions:
 Variable names used in the code are ``typewritten``.